rakina/find-in-page-api/README.md

 ## Related technologies
 ### window.find()
 `window.find()` is a non-standard API used to search a certain string in the current window.
 It can't be used to communicate with / suppress browser's Find-in-page, so it is entirely different from the API we are proposing in this explainer.
+### FindText API
+[FindText API](https://www.w3.org/TR/findtext/) is a proposed API for text searching and Range finding.
+As it also can't be used to communicate with / suppress browser's Find-in-page, it is entirely different from the API we are proposing in this explainer too.